-Rough sleepers in Basingstoke and Deane can access emergency accommodation and support during periods of exceptionally cold weather through the Severe Weather Emergency Protocol (known as SWEP).
-Presently SWEP in Basingstoke and Deane is activated by a weather forecast predicting three consecutive nights, or more, of a temperature of zero degrees Celsius (0oC) or lower or lower or other significant adverse weather conditions.
+Rough sleepers in Basingstoke and Deane can access emergency accommodation and support during periods of exceptionally cold weather through SWEP.
+Presently SWEP in Basingstoke and Deane is activated by a weather forecast predicting three consecutive nights, or more, of a temperature of zero degrees Celsius (0oC) or lower or other significant adverse weather conditions.

 When SWEP has been activated or deactivated, relevant partner agencies will be notified.